-1.0 Bus Chassis Standards
+1.0 Bus Body and Chassis Standards

 - 1.1 Air Cleaner - 1.1.1 A dry element type air cleaner shall be provided. - 1.1.2 All diesel engine air filters shall include a latch type restriction indicator that retains the maximum restriction developed during operation of the engine.
-The indicator shall include a reset control so the indicator can be returned to zero when desired. - 1.2 Axles: The front and rear axle and suspension systems shall have a Gross Axle Weight Rating (GAWR) at ground commensurate with the respective front and rear weight loads of the bus loaded to the rated passenger capacity. - 1.2.1 All buses with a capacity of 66 passengers or greater shall have a 9,000 pound front axle minimum.
+The indicator shall include a reset control so the indicator can be returned to zero when desired. - 1.2 Aisle - 1.2.1 All emergency exit doors shall be accessible by a 12 inch minimum aisle.
+The aisle shall be unobstructed at all times by any type of barrier, seat, wheelchair or tiedown.
+The track of a track seating system is exempt from this requirement. - 1.2.2 The seat backs shall be slanted sufficiently to give aisle clearance of 12 inches at tops of seat backs. - 1.3 Axles: The front and rear axle and suspension systems shall have a Gross Axle Weight Rating (GAWR) at ground commensurate with the respective front and rear weight loads of the bus loaded to the rated passenger capacity. - 1.3.1 All buses with a capacity of 54 passengers or greater shall have a 10,000 pound front axle minimum. - 1.4 Back Up Warning Alarm: An automatic audible alarm shall be installed behind the rear axle and shall comply with the published Backup Alarm Standards (SAE J994b), providing a minimum of 112 dBA, or shall have a variable volume feature that allows the alarm to vary from 87 dBA to 112 dBA sound level, staying at least 5 dBA above the ambient noise level. - 1.5 Brakes, General